hayatoito/google-step-tsp-2017/README.md

 Please be prepare to run your program in the class.

-You will also be encouraged to take a look at code written by other students and understand *their* approaches before the class starts.
+You will also be encouraged to take a look at code written by other students and understand *their* approaches after the class.
 Please keep your code *clean* so that other students can read your code and understand your approach without any difficulties.
 Writing readable code is one of the most important skills as a Software Engineer.
 I recommend you to update README.md file to explain the